OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 Creating A Spatially-Enabled database
 ================================================================================

-.. review comment: Suggest providing a screen grab (or 2) which shows how to select and open an xterm.
-Cameron

 Command-line clients run from within a Terminal Emulator window.
 Start a Terminal Emulator from the Applications menu in the Accessories section.
 This gives you a Unix shell command prompt.
 Type::